mainmatter/ember-simple-auth/README.md

 to be done is to extend `Authenticators.Base` and implement 3 methods (see the [API docs for `Authenticators.Base`](http://ember-simple-auth.simplabs.com/api.html#Ember-SimpleAuth-Authenticators-Base)).

-To use that authenticator, simply specify it in the controller handling the login route of the application:
+To use a custom authenticator, simply specify it in the controller handling the login route of the application:

 ```js